 What are QR codes?

 “QR” (or “quick response”) codes store information in the form of a two-dimensional square barcode.
 QR codes direct users to mobile websites or videos, store text or contact information, call a phone number, and/or send text messages and emails.

-People interact with QR codes by scanning the barcode with their mobile phone camera.
+People interact with QR codes by scanning the barcode with their mobile phone camera with an app.
 A QR reader application is needed to detect the QR code.
 You can download a QR reader application to your smartphone through a mobile application store.
 It is possible to track when, where, and how many people are scanning QR codes with Google Analytics, Bit.ly, and other services.